The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 You'll also be provided with the object's altitude and direction in the sky.

-Note: Constellations will not include visibility information, but they will have rise and set times, if applicable.
+Note: Constellations and asterisms will not include visibility information, but they will have rise and set times, if applicable.

 Locating and tracking an object